Daniel J. Frey

 The racist needs someone else to blame because to face the nightmare that they are to blame for their life is too much to bear.

-Generation after generation scapegoat and blame their object of resentment never once looking into their own hearts, minds, and actions that they are the source of their unhappiness.
+Generation after generation scapegoat and blame their object of resentment, never once looking into their own hearts, minds, and actions, that they are the source of their unhappiness.

 Masks…

-Masks only work for the short term.
+Masks are only effective in the short term.

 No mask will save you from the beating.